Geetanjali098/Gemini-chatbot/README.md

 # Gemini-chatbot

-##Chat Application with Gemini API Integration
+Chat Application with Gemini API Integration -

 This script powers a web-based chat interface that interacts with Google's Gemini AI model (specifically the 1.5-flash version).
 The application provides a responsive chat experience with features like file uploads, typing animations, and theme customization.